 If you are starving yourself, your body will use all of its glycogen supplies for energy.
 Whilst the liver only has 80-100 grams of glycogen stores, we also keep glycogen in other parts of the body.
-The biggest storage being in the muscles, but it’s also in other parts of the body, even the brain!
+The biggest storage is in the muscles, but it’s also in other parts of the body, even the brain!

-The second thing, which when you have an appreciation of the physiology of fasting is very obvious, and that is you feel bad.
+The second thing is that you feel bad.
 Intermittent fasting should NOT be a struggle.

 Low blood sugar raises hormones associated with stress.
-When glycogen levels at the liver also start to decrease, the brain will further increase hormone levels, unless it’s getting an adequate supply of ketones for fuel to take over from the lack of glucose.
+When glycogen levels at the liver also start to decrease, the brain will further increase hormone levels.
+The exception is when it’s getting an adequate supply of ketones for fuel to take over from the lack of glucose.

-That’s when people experience intermittent fasting side effects, which will include:
+That’s when people experience intermittent fasting side effects, which may include:

 - hunger cravings